 “An ounce of prevention is worth a pound of cure.” – Benjamin Franklin

-The best way to stay safe from cryptojacking and other malware is to have an up-to-date antivirus/anti-malware software.
+The best way to stay safe from cryptojacking and other malware is to have up-to-date antivirus/anti-malware software.

 OS providers also release security patches.
-Combined with antivirus software, our security will be enough to grade higher than average.
-Therefore, keep them both updated, since there were over 903 million malware in 2019 and more erupt every day.
+Combined with antivirus software, your security will be enough to grade higher than average.
+Therefore, keep them both updated, since there is a cyberattack every 39 seconds.

 And last but not least, basic online security knowledge is a must – don’t click on SPAM emails or browse suspicious websites.
 We have lots of articles about cybersecurity which you may find useful.

-To summarize – now that we know what crypto is, we can protect ourselves.
+To summarize – now that we know what cryptojacking is, we can protect ourselves.

 To be blunt – it’s an effortless way for cybercriminals to make money.